The Musée de la Chasse et de la Nature in Paris: an exploration of the human-animal relationship

-It boasts a varied collection of over 7,000 pieces exploring the relationship between man and nature over the centuries.
+The museum boasts a varied collection of over 7,000 pieces exploring the relationship between man and nature over the centuries.
 Among the most remarkable pieces are ancient weapons, hunting trophies, contemporary artworks, photographs and sculptures.
-The museum also houses a collection of naturalized animals, and among these stuffed creatures are some astonishing species, including a bizarre cockerel and a narwhal tooth.
+The museum also houses a collection of naturalized animals, and among these stuffed creatures are some surprising species, including a bizarre cockerel and a narwhal tooth.

-To plan your visit to the Musée de la Chasse et de la Nature, here's some practical information:
+To help you plan your visit to the Musée de la Chasse et de la Nature, here is some practical information:

-Opening hours: The museum is open Tuesday to Sunday, 11am to 6pm.
+• Opening hours: The museum is open Tuesday to Sunday, 11am to 6pm.
 Closed on Mondays and public holidays.
-We recommend you check the exact opening times on the website before your visit.
+We recommend checking the exact opening times on the website before your visit.
 A nocturne awaits you every Wednesday until 9:30pm.

-Admission: Museum admission is €12 full price, €10 concessions.
+• Admission: The museum is open to the public for €12 full price, €10 concessions.
 The museum is free on the first Sunday of the month.
 Admission is free for children under 18.

 The Musée de la Chasse closed its doors in 2019 to carry out expansion work.
 It also took the opportunity to enrich its collections and review its scenography, in order to question the relationship of Man to living things.
 Reopening planned for spring 2021.
 [Read more]